Try picturing a supply-chain planner that spots late shipments before they happen and reroutes trucks on its own. That’s agentic AI in real life.

 This made it possible for them to work in complicated real-world situations, like teaching robots how to walk or making AI better than humans at chess.

 When AI agents use reinforcement learning, they try, fail, learn, and get better.
-The better this method gets, the smarter the agents will be able to make choices and better handle new situations.
+As the reinforcement learning method improves, the AI agents will also enhance their decision-making and ability to handle new situations.

 Agentic AI needs to be able to plan and reason well in order to handle difficult tasks.
-These skills help agents break down jobs into steps and pick what to do next based on possible outcomes.
-This is very important for making AI that can plan ahead and act on purpose.
+These skills help agents break down jobs into steps and determine the next course of action based on potential outcomes.
+This capability is crucial for developing AI that can plan ahead and act intentionally.

 In many real-world uses, one agent isn’t enough.
 That's why multi-agent systems are useful.
 They are groups of AI bots that work together.
 These systems will be crucial in places where working together is important, like the supply chain, smart cities, and even healthcare.